 The developmental studies program is intended to assist students in acquiring the essential skills needed to succeed in college.
 All students are expected to do their utmost to complete the courses in the shortest possible time.
 Recognizing, however, that individuals learn at different rates, the program provides a flexible grading scheme.
 Grades of "A, B, and C" indicate that the student is satisfactorily meeting the specified performance criteria for the course.
-A grade of "D" can be awarded in Developmental Reading II and Developmental Writing II indicating a student has met the minimal course requirements; however, a grade of "D" cannot be given in other developmental courses.
-An "IP" is a non-punitive grade; however, students receiving an "IP" must re-enroll in the course.
+A grade of "D" cannot be given in developmental courses.
+An "IP" is a non-punitive grade; however, students receiving an "IP"

+must re-enroll in the course.
 The grade of "F" will be given to students who are not attending class regularly and who are not completing the required coursework.